Stroke rehabilitation and recovery

 Innovation, technology, outcomes

 Greater functional improvement.
 Better balance and walking speeds.
 Improved speech.
-Sheltering Arms Institute delivers measurable outcomes that outpace national stroke rehabilitation averages across the board.
+Sheltering Arms Institute delivers measurable outcomes that outpace national stroke rehabilitation averages.

 More therapy time, accelerated outcomes

-Patients receiving inpatient care at Sheltering Arms Institute receive 12% more therapy time than the baseline standards established by Centers for Medicare and Medicaid.
+Patients participating in inpatient rehab at Sheltering Arms Institute receive 15% more therapy time than the baseline standards established by Centers for Medicare and Medicaid.

 Positive outcomes